 Exceptions: The provisions of this section may not apply to certain other fences including tennis court backstops or patio enclosures as approved by the Planning Commission, if it is determined that the fences do not create a hazard or violation of other sections of the city ordinances.

-Sidewalk Setback: If a sidewalk or paved trail exists parallel to the fence, the fence shall be setback at least twelve inches (12") from the back of the sidewalk.
-The area between the fence and sidewalk shall be landscaped or covered with mulch, bark, gravel or landscape rocks and include a weed barrier.

 19.28.080 - Informational.

 For additional information refer to the zoning ordinance and in particular the following sections: